thunderbird/webext-docs/browserAction.rst

       :type: (array of `string`)
       :annotation: -- [Added in TB 106, backported to TB 102.3.3]

-      Defines the windows, the action should appear in.
+      Defines the windows, the browserAction should appear in.
 Defaults to showing it only in the ``normal`` Thunderbird window, but can also be shown in the ``messageDisplay`` window.

       Supported values: